 FAVS Internship Guide

 Internships provide an opportunity for students to gain practical experience, reflect on those experiences, and apply academic theories outside of the normal classroom environment.
-In FAVS, we prepare students for complex circumstances in the real world.
+In the Mason Film program, we prepare students for complex circumstances in the real world.
 Student’s benefit greatly when they have the opportunity to apply academic theories being learned in the classroom to actual situations that arise in the work environment.
 Not only does the student have the opportunity to make insightful reflection on what is being learned in the classroom, but they also gain critical work experience that helps develop additional workplace skills that employers are looking.

 More specifically, internships are important to your future marketability because they provide valuable career-related work/learning experience and the opportunity to: